whiskykilo/sprocketbot/README.md

 ### TODO, FEATS, and BUGS

-TODO - FEATS and BUGS are maintained [here](_docs/TODO.md) for now.
-This will be moved to Trello in the short term.
+TODO - FEATS and BUGS are maintained on [Trello](https://trello.com/b/3BzM1QoD).
+Feel free to comment and make requests.

 ### Capabilities